keychera/panas.reload/README.md

                        :task (panas.reload/-main your-namespace/your-router {:port 42042})}}}
 ```

-the task will call `panas.reload/-main` that have the same signature as `org.httpkit.server/run-server` plus one optional argument for configuration for panas.reload itself, which are `handler`, `server-opts`, and `server-opts`
+the task will call `panas.reload/-main` that have the same signature as `org.httpkit.server/run-server` plus two optional argument for configuration for panas.reload itself, which are `handler`, `server-opts`, and `server-opts`

 1. `handler` - a fully qualified symbol that refers to your ring-router function, e.g `'your-namespace/your-router`
-2. `server-opts` - a map that will be passed to httpkit as-is
+2. `server-opts` - (Optional) a map that will be passed to httpkit as-is
-3. `panas-opts` is a map of the following:
+3. `panas-opts` - (Optional) a map of the following config keywords:
 ```clojure
 {:watch-dir "path/to/dir" ;; this specify the directory to watch file changes, default to the first classpath root (from the value of `(io/resource "")`)
 }